Ocelot-Social-Community/Ocelot-Social/README.md

 ### Deployment

-Deployment methods can be found in our `deployment` folder described in the deployment [README](./deployment/README.md).
+Deployment methods can be found in our `deployment` folder described in the [README](./deployment/README.md).
 Our branding template is our [stage.ocelot.social](https://github.com/Ocelot-Social-Community/stage.ocelot.social) repository.
 Place your branding repository inside `deployment/configurations`.